 If you’re just starting out, it is wise to properly register your new business.
 In Ontario, the available options are as follows:

 Factors such as taxes, your personal assets and your family can affect what business structure is right for you, never mind the particularly business you wish to conduct.
 It is important to discuss with a lawyer how best to protect yourself whilst benefitting your commercial enterprise.

 Service agreements and disclaimers

-Whatever goods and services your business provides, you need to take steps to protect them.
-A service agreement provides a clear breakdown of responsibilities – what you provide, and what your clients are obligated to pay – as well as a straightforward return policy.
-In addition, it’s wise to work with a business lawyer to draft a robust disclaimer – particularly if you work in a high-risk profession.
+You need to take steps to protect the products and services your business provides.
+For some businesses, this will include registering business and product names, or trademarks.
+For service-focused businesses, it is important to have standard agreements that provide a clear breakdown of responsibilities – what you provide, and what your clients are obligated to pay.
+You may wish to define other obligations and clarify liabilities if you are providing goods.
+It is wise to work with a business lawyer to draft a robust disclaimer – particularly if you work in a high-risk profession.